Sir William O’Shaughnessy Brooke

 Birth & Baptism:

 Oct 1808: William was born to Daniel Sands and Sarah Boswell, somewhere in County Limerick or County Clare, Ireland.
 However, there is a high probability that he was born in Limerick City, where his father was a merchant at the time.
+He also had an older brother, Francis, who was born in Limerick City in Nov 1805.

 1st Nov 1808: Baptised William Sands (Roman Catholic) in St. Michael's Church, Limerick City, Ireland.